-Dr. Brittany McCormick Kirkpatrick is a Postdoctoral Research Associate within the Department of Public Health Sciences at the University of Virginia’s School of Medicine.
+Dr. Brittany McCormick Kirkpatrick is a Research Scientist within the Department of Public Health Sciences at the University of Virginia’s School of Medicine.
 Dr. Kirkpatrick has a diverse background in public health, adolescent behavioral health, and healthcare management.
 Dr. Kirkpatrick currently works within Dr. Jamie Zoellner’s lab as a program coordinator and educator on Dr. Zoellner’s R01 NIH: “Kids SipSmartER: A multi-level behavioral and health literacy intervention to reduce sugar-sweetened beverages among Appalachian middle-school students.”
 Dr. Kirkpatrick graduated from Radford University Carilion with a Doctorate in Health Sciences with concentrations in Administration and Education and is currently completing research on obesity and obesogenic factors impacting rural populations.

 - DHSc, Health Sciences – Administration and Education; Radford University Carilion, 2019

 - MPH, Public Health – Nutrition; Liberty University, 2017

 - B.S., Biochemistry, Minors in Chemistry and Mathematics; Virginia Tech, 2015